anymod/guide/docs/guide/navigation.md

 To add the navbar to multiple pages, paste the mod HTML onto each page.

 ::: tip
-Be sure to also paste the Anymod script on pages where you want mods to show.
+Be sure to also paste the AnyMod script on pages where you want mods to show.
 See [installing a mod](/guide/usage.html#installing-a-mod) for more info.
 :::

 ## Types of navs

-The Anymod [library](https://anymod.com/library) has dozens of navigation elements with different styles and layouts:
+The AnyMod [library](https://anymod.com/library) has dozens of navigation elements with different styles and layouts:

 ```html
 <!-- Material Design sidenav -->